The Catholic University of America

 How to Register: Through Cardinal Station (Opens in May) -- a more detailed explanation is on the "How to Register" tab above.

-When: This is a self-paced course which can be started on July 5 and must be completed by August 15.
-Registration begins in May and will go through August 8th.
+When: This is a self-paced course which can be started anytime after May 20 and must be completed by August 20.
+Registration begins in May and will go through the beginning of August.

 Questions: Contact Prof. Anita Shagnea (firstname.lastname@example.org), Prof. Joshua Himmelsbach (email@example.com) or CUA Math Dept (firstname.lastname@example.org or 202-319-5221)